djangoadvent/djangoadvent-articles/1.3/on_delete.rst

                 ON DELETE CASCADE
                 DEFERRABLE INITIALLY DEFERRED;

-(In order to know the name of the constraint to drop, I just checked the table schema in the Postgres shell.
+(In order to know the name of the constraint to drop and recreate, and the full syntax for recreating it, I just checked the table schema in the Postgres shell.
 If you're planning to use this feature, you probably already know how to do that for your database.)

 If we drop our database and re-sync it with this added initial SQL, Postgres will now handle the cascade deletions from cheesemaker to cheese.